-Healthcare professionals diagnose Parkinson’s disease based on a person’s medical history and symptoms.
+Healthcare providers diagnose Parkinson’s based on a person’s medical history and symptoms.

-In the early stages of the disease, a Parkinson’s diagnosis can be hard because symptoms are mild and similar to those of other diseases.
+In the early stages, Parkinson’s can be hard to diagnose because symptoms are mild and can look like other conditions.

-Parkinson’s disease is diagnosed when a person has bradykinesia (slow movement), and resting tremor, rigidity, or both.
+A person is diagnosed with Parkinson’s when they have bradykinesia (slow movement), plus resting tremor, stiffness, or both.

 Medical Examination

-During the medical exam, the healthcare professional will check for:
+During the exam, the provider will check for:

 - Tremor